-Greek food is a family favorite at our house and this simple but very flavorful meal is yet another way to pull a great meal off the summertime grill.
-This particular souvlaki and tzatziki was definitely one of the best meals I’ve had this summer and I’m already craving more .
+Greek food is a family favorite at our house.
+This simple but very flavourful meal is yet another way to pull a great meal off the summertime grill.
+This particular souvlaki and tzatziki was definitely one of the best meals I’ve had this summer.
+I’m already craving more!

 Like this Chicken Souvlaki recipe?

 It’s easy to keep up with the latest home style cooking & baking ideas from Rock Recipes.
 Be sure to follow Rock Recipes Facebook Page and follow us on Instagram.
 Plus you’ll see daily recipe suggestions from decadent desserts to quick delicious weekday meals too.

 You can also sign up for our FREE newsletter to know immediately when we add new recipes are added.
 You’ll get weekly suggestions for great family friendly meals and desserts too!